DedalusProject/eigentools/README.md

 Documentation (including detailed API documentation) can be found at [Read the Docs](https://eigentools.readthedocs.io/).

+If you are upgrading from version 1 to version 2, you can find a guide to API changes [here](https://eigentools.readthedocs.io/en/latest/pages/upgrading.html)

 ## Contributing

 Eigentools welcomes community contributions from issue reports to code contributions.
 For details, please see [our contribution policy](CONTRIBUTING.md).